tsoding/porth/README.md

 "Hello, World\n" 1 1 syscall3
 ```

-Simple program that prints numbers from 0 to 99 in a ascending order:
+Simple program that prints numbers from 0 to 99 in an ascending order:

 ```pascal
 100 0 while 2dup > do